foundersandcoders/case-studies/london/fac13/Well-Bean.md

 User Stories:
 * [ ] User can report or provide feedback on a challenge.
 * [ ] They can report a messages that do not comply with the ethos of the app.

-## Git Flow

- - assign yourself to an issue and add `in-progress` label
- - start work on issue
- - commit work referencing issue
- - create a pull request
-     - reference issue
-     - add description of work completed
-     - `assign` all of your team
-     - if you are still working on the PR add [WIP] to the title (work in progress)
-- __everybody__ in the team reviews the PR - **IMPORTANT!!!**
-- the creator of the PR should respond to all the questions and/or make changes requested (or say why don't want to change has to be a good reason)
-- the final team member to review should `assign` the QA and add `awaiting-review` label
-- the QA will review and reassign the creator of the PR and unassign themself
-- this step repeats until the PR can be merged :twisted_rightwards_arrows: and the branch deleted :x:

-## How to run/set up local environment

 ## Prototype Flow
 [Figma prototype](https://www.figma.com/file/JqtTX7hSQDNm6bezlf6w9SnE/Be-Well?node-id=80%3A169)